YuvrajBundela29/minimind-deploy/USER_MANUAL.md

 MiniMind is an innovative AI-powered educational platform designed to explain complex concepts through multiple learning styles.
 With support for 25+ languages and four distinct learning modes, MiniMind adapts to your preferred way of learning, making education accessible and engaging for everyone.

+Developed by a talented team of professionals, MiniMind combines expertise in AI, UI/UX design, and education to create an exceptional learning experience.
+[Learn more about our team](TEAM.md).

 ## System Requirements

 ### Minimum Requirements